Is the above a less attractive proposition than the below?

 who you can just make out backstage, he's going to be curating for

 three weeks when it re-opens in late January.
-And yesterday I said: sure
+And yesterday I said: sure,

 I'll do something.
 I'm going to resurrect something of mine called

 "Jonah Non Grata".
 The thing Roland didn't want to do.
-The

 original plan was, well, not to.
 But before I called Nigel up to say